Logo Futurismo

 David Rodrigues | Ilhéu de Vila Franca during sunset

+In 1563, another seismic crisis hit Vila Franca, and the islet was once again used as a shelter.
+The next shelter harbour built was in Ponta Delgada.
 On July 26th of 1582, the islet was in the middle of a naval battle between Spanish and French forces.
 It served as a prison and an execution place for French prisoners.

 Did you know that some people would buy the islet over the centuries?
 It was indeed a private and not a public space.
-In 1846, the owner of that time, Simplicio Gago da Câmara, used the islet for his grapevine production.
+In 1846, the owner of the time, Simplicio Gago da Câmara, used the islet for his grapevine production.

 Furthermore, whalers built a lookout hut on the highest point to help hunt sperm whales.
 In addition to that, the islet was a place to process dead whales.

 In 1933, a new owner built two small buildings as holiday houses for his family.
 However, in the second half of the 20th century, Ilhéu de Vila Franca became a popular summer holiday destination for locals to go swimming.
+The Regional Government only acquired the islet in 1989.
+It is now a tourist zone, very popular from June to October, and a nature reserve that is strictly closed for the rest of the year.

 Enrico Pescantini | Ilhéu de Vila Franca, also known as the Princess Ring